Karel Knejzlík

-Karel Knejzlík (born 23 October 1996) is a professional Czech football left back currently playing for Opava on loan from FC Slovan Liberec.
+Karel Knejzlík (born 23 October 1996) is a professional Czech footballer, who plays as a left-back for FK Přepeře.

 Youth career

 He started playing football at FK Stráž pod Ralskem before moving to the Slovan Liberec youth setup.

 Club career

 He started his professional career at Liberec.
 He went on an 18-month loan to the Czech National Football League side Varnsdorf in January 2016 and made his competitive debut in their 0–0 draw at Ústí nad Labem on 11 March.
 He scored his first league goal on 3 March 2017 in Varnsdorf's 1–0 win at České Budějovice.
 Upon his return to Liberec, he made two league appearances in 2017 before going on loan to another National Football League club, Hradec Králové.

 International career

 He represented the Czech Republic in the Under-16, Under-18 and Under-21 youth categories.